Jammooly1/hadiths-json-files/README.md

 }
 ```
 As you can see above in, the data is pretty straightforward.
 The beginning of the JSON file gives the details of the collection of hadiths, then it has a list of all_books which in turn, each book contains a list of hadiths.

+In the 4 canonical books of hadith that aren't titled with Sahih contain a grade attribute to say whether a hadith is sahih, daif, hasan, etc.

+## Extra
+If there are any errors or mistakes found, please raise an issue :)